Trump offers budget with funds for border wall, Space Force

 The official said Friday that the president's plan promises to balance the budget in 15 years.

-Trump will seek $750 billion for defense, a boost for the military, while cutting non-defense discretionary spending by 5 percent below the cap.
+Trump will seek $750 billion for defense, a boost for the military, while cutting non-defense discretionary spending by 5 percent below the cap, said the official, who was unauthorized to discuss the document ahead of its release and spoke on condition of anonymity.

+Budgets are mainly seen as blueprints for White House priorities.
+But they are often panned on Capitol Hill, where lawmakers craft the appropriation bills that eventually fund the government, if the president signs them into law.

+Trump's budget for the 2020 fiscal year will increase requests for some agencies while reducing others to reflect those priorities.
+Reductions are proposed, for example, for the Environmental Protection Agency.